Talks & Events

 Tokyo University of the Arts, Japan

-This one-day international collaborative symposium established the relationship and later joint Global Art Joint Project of the Graduate School of Fine Arts, Tokyo University of the Arts, established in 2015, in collaboration with the world’s top art institutions: the École Nationale Supérieure des Beaux-Arts de Paris; Central Saint Martins, University of the Arts London; and the School of Art Institute of Chicago.
+This one-day international symposium marked the beginning of the Global Art Joint Project, launched in 2015 by the Graduate School of Fine Arts, Tokyo University of the Arts, in collaboration with leading global art institutions: École Nationale Supérieure des Beaux-Arts de Paris, Central Saint Martins, University of the Arts London, and the School of the Art Institute of Chicago.